02 July 2020

 It simply means that you can decide on backend development being written in Javascript.

 Which is good news because now developers are able to use the same solution for both frontend and backend server side web development.
-We’ll talk more about what is Node.js used for later.
+We’ll talk more about what Node.js is used for later.

 Node.js was created in 2009 by Ryan Dahl.
 By the end of the year, it premiered at European JSConf.
 Node.js combined Google’s V8 JavaScript engine, an event loop, and a low-level I/O API.
 In the beginning, it was only available on Linux and Mac OS, however, the Windows version was introduced three years later.

-What began as a small initiative, is now one of the open-source web frameworks with MIT licence, supported by a massive community and hundreds of add-ons.
+What began as a small initiative, is now one of the open-source web frameworks with MIT licence, supported by a massive community of Node js developers and hundreds of add-ons.
 Not to mention the software development community that amongst many technologies available, still decide to learn Node.js for web development.
 According to Stack Overflow 2019 survey, Node.js is now the most popular tool in “Frameworks, Libraries, and Tools” category with 50% of answers!

 What is Node.js used for?